Music & Worship

 We love to see God release fresh songs from people’s hearts.
 In these workshops, Arts Release members facilitate musicians and worshippers to write their own songs, based on the Bible or particular themes.
 This is a communal activity.
 We are especially keen to help ethnic minority groups (church-based or not).

-Over nine years, we have seen God give over one hundred new songs in around twenty five languages, such as Basque, Flemish, Jola, Khmer, Nepali, Portuguese and Mongolian.
+Over ten years, we have seen God give over one hundred new songs in around twenty five languages, such as Basque, Flemish, Jola, Khmer, Nepali, Portuguese and Mongolian.
 All of these were written with the purpose of engaging unreached communities with the love of Jesus and the words of the Bible.

 "It is so moving to watch God give a group their very first song.
 Sometimes it turns out to be the first ever praise song to Jesus in their own language!"